 We discuss the motion of neutrinos limited on the $\theta=\frac{\pi}{2}$-plane subject to the gravitational field of the Damour-Solodukhin wormhole.
 We substitute the wormhole metric (\ref{fr}) into the phase (\ref{phase}) with the help of momentum components (\ref{momentum}) to get \cite{cardall1997neutrino, fornengo1997gravitational}, \begin{widetext}

 \end{widetext} where $E_0=\sqrt{E_k^2-m_k^2}$, the average energy of the relativistic neutrinos originated at the source, and $b$ is the impact factor \cite{nambu2019wave}.
+It is pointed that the phase of the k-th mass eigenstate of neutrinos with the description of Eq.(\ref{Phi}) will recover to be that in the case of Schwarzschild black hole when $\Lambda=0$ \cite{cardall1997neutrino, fornengo1997gravitational}.
+According to the momenta of the neutrinos propagating on the equatorial plane in the black-hole-like wormhole spacetime in terms of Eq.(\ref{momentum}), the angular component of momentum can be found that $J_{k}=\frac{E_{k}}{f(r)+\Lambda^{2}r^{2}\frac{\mathrm{d}\varphi}{\mathrm{d}t}}$ \cite{nambu2019wave,chakrabarty2022effects}.
+Further the wormhole-corrected momentum component become $\lim_{r\to\infty}J_{k}=\frac{E_{k}}{1+\Lambda^{2}}bv_{k}^{\infty}$ because of the neutrinos remote from the Damour-Solodukhin wormhole, where $\lim_{r\to\infty}r^{2}\frac{\mathrm{d}\varphi}{\mathrm{d}t}=bv^{\infty}$ with the impact factor and asymptotic velocity \cite{nambu2019wave,cardall1997neutrino, fornengo1997gravitational}.
+Based on the wormhole metric (\ref{ds2}), the Damour-Solodukhin parameter just shifts one component of the corresponding black hole metric a little, but the spacetime structures including the asymptotic behavour of metric have been changed \cite{damour2007wormholes}.
+The phase (\ref{phi1}) declares that all of the terms relate to the wormhole shift.
+When $\Lambda=0$, the last two parts will be equal to zero.
+The corrections from the wormholes to the phase are considerably evident.
 During the propagation, there exists the closest point of approach at $r=r_{0}$ for the propagating neutrinos.
 Under the weak field approximation, the shortest distance $r_{0}$ as a solution to the orbital equation of neutrino is obtained \cite{chandrasekhar1998mathematical},

 When the neutrinos move from the source, pass through the point of the closest approach and get to the detector, their phase can be expressed as according to the Eq.(\ref{Phi}) and Eq.(\ref{r0}) \cite{cardall1997neutrino, fornengo1997gravitational}, \begin{widetext}